halkyonio/tap/README.md

 a modular, application-aware platform that provides a rich set of developer tooling and a prepaved path to production to build and deploy software quickly and securely on any compliant public cloud or on-premises Kubernetes cluster.

 The first TAP version (1.0.0) has been released in January 2022.

-The full list of the releases and their EOL support is available from the [releases page](https://network.pivotal.io/products/tanzu-application-platform/releases).
+>**Note**: The full list of the releases and their EOL support is available from the [releases page](https://network.pivotal.io/products/tanzu-application-platform/releases).

 By supporting the [Supply Chain choreograph](https://cartographer.sh/) pattern, TAP allows to decouple the path (build, deploy, scan, test, ...) to move a microservice to different kubernetes environments